John Russell Greig: Life

 In 1946 he was created a Commander of the Order of the British Empire (CBE).

 He retired in 1954 and was succeeded by John Trevor Stamp.

+Death

 He died in Edinburgh on 1 May 1963.
 He was buried with his parents in Warriston Cemetery.
 The relatively small marble stone lies on the south side of the path linking the main western path to the central roundel.